mwiater/gollamacli/README.md

 ## Configuration

 Before running the application, you need to create a `config.json` file in the same directory as the `gollamacli` executable.
-This file defines the available Ollama hosts and other settings.
+This file defines the available hosts and other settings.

-### `config.json` format:
+### `config.json` format

 ```json
 {